AI for SMEs — Strategy, Use Cases and Roadmap 2026

 Compliance

-EU AI Act obligations for SMBs
+EU AI Act obligations for SMEs

-Risk classification, documentation duties and conformity assessment.
+Risk classification, documentation obligations and conformity assessment.

 Use cases